zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ### Room 1

+More info about the talks/workshops coming soon.

 #### 11:00 -- 12:00 <br/> Impress Your Mother-In-Law <a name="impress"></a>

+Cleaning your house for the festive season the eco way

 #### 12:00 -- 1:00 <br/> Party Nibbles <a name="party"></a>

+Treat your guests without filling the bin

 #### 1:00 -- 2:00 <br/> Crochet Cuteness <a name="crochet"></a>

+The art of making amigurumi toys

 #### 2:00 -- 3:00 <br/> Edible Gifts <a name="edible"></a>

+Delicious treats for under the tree

 #### 3:00 -- 4:00 <br/> Bath and Beyond: Stocking Fillers <a name="bath"></a>

+Homemade products that show you care

 ### Room 2

+More info about the talks/workshops coming soon.

 #### 11:00 -- 12:00 <br/> Zero Waste with Kids <a name="zero"></a>

+Cutting down even when you have little ones about

 #### 12:00 -- 1:00 <br/> Alternative Wrapping <a name="wrapping"></a>

+Less glitter and waste and a lot more taste

 #### 1:00 -- 2:00 <br/> Pre-Christmas Decluttering <a name="pre"></a>

+Clear out for the season the conscious way

 #### 2:00 -- 3:00 <br/> Gifting Experiences <a name="gifting"></a>

+Memories not possessions

 #### 3:00 -- 4:00 <br/> Buy to Last <a name="buy"></a>

+Purchase once but better quality